Need MY bio? Copypasta these ones:

 Washington holds degrees from Truman State University; a Bachelor of Arts in Music focusing on saxophone, and a Master of Arts in Education.
 She completed the Master of Music in Theory and Composition from NYU Steinhardt in 2017, where she studied with Dr. Joseph Church, Julia Wolfe, and Caroline Shaw.
 As an educator, she has taught with the New York Philharmonic Very Young Composers program, and also teaches budding composers in the Young Composers and Improvisers Workshop.
-Shelley is also the Artistic Director for the Noel Pointer Foundation, located in Brooklyn, NY.
-In the fall of 2018 she will begin studies towards the PhD in Music Composition at Princeton University in the Fall of 2018.
+Shelley was the Artistic Director for the Noel Pointer Foundation, located in Brooklyn, NY.
+Washington now resides in Princeton, New Jersey, and began studies towards the PhD in Music Composition at Princeton University in the Fall of 2018.
 Shelley is a founding member of the composer collective, Kinds of Kings.

 Short and Sweet

 Shelley Washington (b.
 1991) writes music to fulfill one calling- to move.
 With an eclectic palette, Washington tells stories focusing on exploring emotions and intentions by finding their root cause.
 Using driving, rhythmic riffs paired with indelible melodies, she creates a sound dialogue for the public and personal discourse.
 Shelley performs regularly as a vocalist and saxophonist, primarily on baritone saxophone, and has performed and recorded throughout the Midwest and East Coast- anything from Baroque to Screamo.
 She holds degrees from Truman State University; a BA in Music focusing on saxophone, and a Masters of Arts in Education.
 She also holds a Masters of Theory and Composition from NYU Steinhardt, where she studied with Dr. Joseph Church, Dr. Julia Wolfe, and Caroline Shaw.
 As an educator, she taught for the New York Philharmonic's Very Young Composers program, and was acting Artistic Director for the Noel Pointer Foundation, located in Brooklyn, NY.
-In Fall of 2018 she will begin attending Princeton University in pursuit of the PhD of Music Composition.
+In Fall of 2018 she began studies at Princeton University in pursuit of the PhD of Music Composition.
 Shelley is a founding member of the composer collective, Kinds of Kings.